The Gallery Program

 The Gallery at West 57 Street

 In the Spring of 2014, Stux Gallery relocated uptown to the historic 57th Street district, renowned for the birth of early American Modernism in fine art.
 The gallery occupied an expansive 4,000 sq. foot space on the 6th floor of the noted New York Gallery Building at 24 West 57th Street near 5th Avenue, neighboring the Marian Goodman Gallery’s 3rd and 4th floor domain.

 In the Fall of 2014, Stephen Haller Gallery of Chelsea, venerated for their renowned 50 year history in New York, joined Stux Gallery as a new affiliate.
 The merged quartet composed of Stefan Stux, Andrea Schnabl, Stephen Haller, and Cynthia Griffin Haller, known as 57 STUX + HALLER.
 The Hallers have contributed to this new entity five iconic artists: Lloyd Martin, Bruno Romeda, Johnnie Winona Ross, Linda Stojak, and Larry Zox.
 By the end of 2016 the Stux Haller affiliation was discontinued.

-The vision of Stux Gallery was always centered on challenging, cutting-edge contemporary work in a context that recognizes its potential, eventual contribution to the larger narrative of art history, an undertaking that we have vigorously pursued for more than three decades, and to which we at Stux remain steadfastly dedicated today.
+The vision of Stux Gallery remains centered on challenging, cutting-edge contemporary work in a context that recognizes its potential, eventual contribution to the larger narrative of art history, an undertaking that we have vigorously pursued for more than three decades, and to which we at Stux remain steadfastly dedicated today.

 The Gallery Now | Salon STUX West